saimiri/hugojoco/README.md

 The URL path that is used to process comments. **Default:** /comment

+### -touch

+The file to modify when a comment is posted.
+This may be needed with some watch scripts that only modification of existing files, not detect the creation of new files or directories. _Relative to the source directory_. **Default:** none

 ## Using With nginx

 If you are using nginx you can redirect requests to hugojoco with `proxy_pass`: